Chemical Engineering and Technology full-time first-cycle studies (bachelor's degree)

 • a candidate - by the Polish Post or any courier company (documents must be sent within the time limit specified in the recruitment schedule), a copy of the original or a copy of the a secondary school certificate or diploma certified by a notary as a true copy of the original,

-• on behalf of the candidate - a person who has been authorised by a notary to undertake all actions in the recruitment procedure on the candidate's behalf.
-In this case, the authorised person may sign the required documents on behalf of the candidate: Model authorisation (8 KB, PDF)
+• on behalf of the candidate - a person authorized to undertake all actions in the recruitment procedure on the candidate's behalf.
+In this case, the authorized person may sign the required documents on behalf of the candidate: Model authorisation (180 KB, PDF)

 Documents required from candidates for full-time and part-time first-cycle studies